How to Disable Windows 10 Blocking Downloaded Files?

 - Double-click the ScanWithAntivirus value and change the value data to 3 and click OK.

-Step 5: Close Registry Editor, restart your PC to apply the change.
+Step 5: Close Registry Editor, and restart your PC to apply the change.

-The above method is effective in enable or disable Windows blocking downloaded files.
+The above method to disable Windows 10 blocking downloaded files is rather effective.
 File Explorer will not have an attachment to check because the zone information is not saved as a file attachment.

 Previous ArticleHow To Disable Edge Tabs From Showing in Alt + Tab?
 Summary: If you can't open a file downloaded from the Internet, receive an error or receive a file as an...